 How much time and strength we waste until we are willing to enter God’s rest, allowing Him to create in us His own will and the accomplishing of His own will!

 We find rest in the Lord.

-For he that is entered into his [God’s] rest, he also hath ceased from his own works, as God did from his.
+For he who has entered His rest has himself also ceased from his works as God did from His.
 (Hebrews 4:10)

 As we are willing to die in the Lord, to cease from our own works and striving, we enter the rest of God.